damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

    - Item name
    - Item description
    - Teach the essentials and technical specifications
-   - Visualization the final product by images and/or videos
+   - Visualization of the final product by images and/or videos

 2. Use of the product consist of
    - Materials required